-Unwritten Law formed in Poway in 1990.
-After releasing several albums and touring half the world, founding drummer Wade Youman was fired from the band in 2004.
+Unwritten Law formed in Poway in 1990, with its original lineup including Scott Russo, Wade Youman, and Steve Morris.
+After releasing several albums and touring half the world, drummer Youman was fired from the band in 2004.

 Interviewed by the Reader around the same time, Youman showed off a huge "FOR THE KIDS" tattoo that spans his chest.
 He got inked on the day he was booted out of the band he says he launched.
 Youman said the slogan best explains the difference between him and Unwritten Law's lead singer, Scott Russo.

 "Scott [Russo] is now just using the band to boost his Hollywood macho career...it has nothing to do with what Unwritten Law has ever been about.
 He's real fake.
 He always has been.
 He's real self-absorbed...Unwritten law is now a business.
 That's all there is to it, and it sucks."

 As far as the other members go, "I'm being told by one of them that they are hanging out purely because of the money coming in."

 Youman said he saw his ex-bandmates when Unwritten Law played at the House of Blues in Anaheim.
 "Half of them wouldn't even look me in the eye."